ror-community/ror-site/content/blog/2022-02-16-hiring-technical-community-manager.md

 We especially encourage applications from people with backgrounds historically underrepresented in research and scholarly communications.

-The role will be accountable to the [ROR operations team](https://ror.org/governance/) and within Crossref will report to Ginny Hendricks who will review applications along with Maria Gould and Liz Krznarich.
+The role will be accountable to the [ROR operations team](https://ror.org/governance/) and within Crossref will report to Ginny Hendricks who will review applications along with Project Lead Maria Gould and Technical Lead Liz Krznarich.
 Candidates who meet the qualifications will be invited to a 30-minute screening call.
 Those subsequently shortlisted will be invited to a 90-minute online interview which will include an exercise you'll have a chance to prepare for.

 To apply, please send a CV along with a covering letter to <jobs@ror.org> by 16th March 2022.
 Interviews will take place in late March/early April.